Updated Visitor Policy

-- Visitors will need to enter through the main hospital entrance before 5 pm and go through a screening that will include a temperature check.
-Between 5 – 6 pm, visitors will need to enter through the emergency department entrance and be screened.
+- Visitors will need to enter through the main hospital entrance to go through a screening that will include a temperature check.

 - While only one person will be allowed per day, that designated person can change each day.
 The visitor cannot leave the patient room during the visit.

 - Everyone entering our facility must wear a mask or face covering for the duration of their time in the hospital.

 - If a patient is accepting a visitor, the patient must also wear a mask for the duration of the visit.